kej715/DtCyber/NOS2.8.7/README.md

 | Windows:     | `node install`      |

-The process initiated by the *node* command will take some time to complete, perhaps as much as 90 minutes or more, depending upon your host system's speed and load.
+The process initiated by the *node* command will take some time to complete, perhaps as much as two hours or more, depending upon your host system's speed and load.
 You will see console interaction, jobs submitted via the virtual card reader, and *DtCyber* shutting down and restarting a number of times to install the base NOS 2.8.7 operating system and all of the currently available optional products.